d-ries/linux-essentials/09_usersandpermissions/01_course.md

 teacher:x:1001:1001:Teacher Account:/home/teacher:/bin/sh
 ```
 The `-d` takes in an argument and uses this argument as a path to where the homefolder has to be created.
 The `m` option (`create home`) will make sure the home folder actually gets created with the correct permissions.
 Lastly the `-c` (`comment`) option sets extra metadata to the user.

+?> <i class="fa-solid fa-circle-info"></i> Mind that the option -d is optional and if not specified it defaults to a directory with the same name as the username within the directory /home.

 ?> <i class="fa-solid fa-circle-info"></i> We can delete users by running the command `userdel -r teacher`.
 The option `-r` will also remove that user's homefolder.